SuleimanFarah/sunpy/SOCIS/2015/SOCIS-2015-Alex-Hamilton.md

 ========

 An Astrophysics Masters student at Queen Mary, I am passionate about astronomy, science and technology with a specific focus in solar physics where I plan to do a PhD.
-I have been a casual coder since working along with a child’s coding book on my dads old BBC micro, I then moved into basic web development and playing with JavaScript and finally started to get formal teaching Object Oriented Programming in Java with the Open University.
+I have been a casual coder since working along with a child's coding book on my dads old BBC micro, I then moved into basic web development and playing with JavaScript and finally started to get formal teaching Object Oriented Programming in Java with the Open University.

 My university project this year is based on coronal magnetic field, it involved reading key scientific literature on the subject and implementing a simple version in Python (using SunPy) which I then evaluated both qualitatively using MayaVi visualisation and quantitatively using the Titov-Demoulin Equilibrium model.
 I have never contributed to an Open Source project and consider this to be the perfect opportunity for me to take what I have learnt and use it to implement tools that everyone can use.